 How to inspect hard-to-inspect containers

-The fundamentals, such as training of operators in Manual inspection, AQL testing, trending and the validation of an AVI System are content of the Pre-Conference course on November 5th.
+The fundamentals, such as training of operators in manual inspection, AQL testing, trending and the validation of an AVI System are content of the Pre-Conference course on 21 October.

 Zielgruppe

-All participants receive the current version of ECA’s Best Practice Paper on “Visual Inspection” for free.
+All participants receive the new version 5.0 of ECA’s Guide on “Visual Inspection of medicinal products for parenteral use” for free.

 Visual Inspection of Parenterals – a GMP Inspector's View